sirredbeard/awesome-wsl/README.md

 ### 3. What is Windows?

 Windows is a family of proprietary operating systems, all of which are developed, marketed, and sold by Microsoft.
 Currently Windows is available for Intel x86-based and ARM-based PCs.
 The Windows Subsystem for Linux first shipped in Windows 10 Anniversary Update, version number 1607, in August 2016.
-WSL can be enabled on all versions of Windows after 1607, including Home, Professional, Enterprise, Server, LTSB, and Education.
+WSL can be enabled for free on all versions of Windows 10 after 1607, including Home, Professional, Enterprise, Server, LTSB, and Education.

 ### 4. What is the Windows Subsystem for Linux?

 Windows Subsystem for Linux is a compatibility layer for running Linux binary executables natively on Windows 10.
 WSL provides a Linux-compatible kernel interface developed by Microsoft, which can then run a Linux distribution of the user's choice on top of it.
-Linux applications run within the Linux distribution which provides application dependencies and package management.
+Linux applications run within the Linux distribution which provides the application's dependencies and Linux package management in a container-like environment.

-It is the successor to defunct [Windows Services for UNIX](https://en.wikipedia.org/wiki/Windows_Services_for_UNIX), is available with all current versions of Windows 10 for no additional purchase, and is much more powerful.

 ### 5. Is Windows Subsystem for Linux an emulator?

-No. Windows Subsystem for Linux is not an emulator, or like [Wine](https://www.winehq.org/), or [VirtualBox](https://www.virtualbox.org/).
+No. Windows Subsystem for Linux is not an emulator or [VirtualBox](https://www.virtualbox.org/).
 WSL executes unmodified Linux ELF64 binaries by emulating a Linux kernel interface on top of the Windows kernel in Windows 10.
 The WSL kernel interface translates Linux system calls to Windows system calls which executes them at native speed.
+WSL is closer in it's approach to [Wine](https://www.winehq.org/) which is a compatibility layer to run Windows binaries on Linux by re-implementing Windows system and API calls in libraries.

 ### 6. How does Windows Subsystem for Linux *really* work?

-You want the details?
+You want the gritty details?
 Here they are:

 * [Windows Subsystem for Linux Overview](https://blogs.msdn.microsoft.com/wsl/2016/04/22/windows-subsystem-for-linux-overview/) at MSDN.
 * [WSL File System Support](https://blogs.msdn.microsoft.com/wsl/2016/06/15/wsl-file-system-support/) at MSDN.